-Australian aid: transforming lives
+Australian aid: Transforming lives

 Australian aid has helped millions of people across the world to break down the barriers that held them in a cycle of poverty.
 Join Caritas Australia and a movement of people who want the proud tradition of Australian aid to continue.

-Australian aid has been life-changing
+Australian aid is life-changing

 Are you for Australian aid?